 One strategy that can help is to set and achieve SMART goals related to reading comprehension.

-So with that in mind, let’s briefly define the SMART goals concept and then we’ll cover eight examples you can use to improve your reading comprehension.
+So with that in mind, let’s briefly define the SMART goals concept and then we’ll cover thirteen examples you can use to improve your reading comprehension.

 What are SMART Goals?